TelegramBots/Telegram.Bot.Examples/Telegram.Bot.Examples.DotNetCoreWebHook/README.md

 # .NET Core Web Hook Example
 ## About
-This example provides an telegram bot, based on the .net core framework.
+This example provides an telegram bot, based on the .NET Core framework.
 Feel free to use it as scaffold for your own bot projects.
 ## Setup
 This is an short description how you can test your bot locally.
-The description presume that you already have a bot and it’s token.
-If not, pleas create on.
-You’ll finde several explanations in the internet how to do this.
+The description presumes that you already have a bot and it’s token.
+If not, please create one.
+You’ll find several explanations on the internet how to do this.

 ### Replace token
 At first you have to set your own token in the **appsettings.json**.
 For this, replace **<BotToken>** in the **appsettings.json** with the token that belongs to your bot.